 The difference in the part numbers and which motor performs which operation becomes important.
 Here we'll identify the location of the actuator and its function so you're not replacing the wrong one.

 In addition, we'll provide some technical tips and tricks for this sometimes difficult operation.
-The good news is improved original equipment parts remain available in the $40 price range.
+The good news is, improved original equipment parts remain available in the $40 price range.
 With local dealerships charging up to $600 to replace the defective units you have the opportunity to save big bucks with a DIY repair.

-I'll keep it brief this time so we can get into the technical tips and diagnosis portion.
 The temperature door diverts air over the evaporator for cool air or points the flow over the heater core for warm air.

 The blend door diverts the airflow to the defroster vents in the upper dashboard, the floor discharge for heat or the center vents for air conditioning.
 Carmakers have used this basic design for 100 years.
 What has changed is the manner in which it's executed.